 The Stipendium: Basic Pay and Its Evolution

 Roman legionaries received a regular salary called the stipendium, a term derived from stips (coin) and the act of paying.
 Under the early Republic, soldiers were essentially citizen-militiamen who provided their own equipment and served without formal pay.
 The stipendium was introduced during the siege of Veii (around 406 BCE) as a daily allowance for the soldiers.
 However, it was the Marian reforms (107 BCE) that transformed the army into a professional force with standardized pay.
+Gaius Marius opened the legions to the landless poor, offering a steady wage in place of reliance on property-owning citizens.
+This change made military service a viable full-time career for the first time.

 The stipendium was not generous by modern standards, but it was a predictable income in an era when most laborers worked seasonally.
 A legionary also received a viaticum (travel allowance) upon enlistment.
 Over time, the purchasing power of the denarius eroded due to inflation and coinage debasement, especially during the third-century crisis.
 Emperors sometimes compensated by issuing special donatives (see below) or by adding in-kind rations.
+By the late second century, the real value of the stipend had declined, prompting soldiers to demand more frequent donatives as a de facto salary supplement.

 Beyond the Stipend: Donatives, Loot, and Special Bonuses

 While the stipendium provided a baseline, the real financial upside for a legionary came from irregular but substantial payments known as donativa (singular: donativum).
 These were imperial gifts often given on the accession of a new emperor, during anniversaries, or after major victories.
 For example, Augustus left a bequest in his will that gave each legionary a donative of 1,000 sestertii (250 denarii).
 Subsequent emperors, especially those who seized power through the army, distributed lavish donatives to secure loyalty.
 The Praetorian Guard, the emperor’s elite bodyguard, typically received larger donatives than legionaries, but the rank-and-file still benefited.
+Caligula gave a donative of 2,000 sestertii per legionary upon his accession, while Claudius offered 3,000 sestertii.
+By the late first century, these payments had become expected, almost a contractual part of service.

 Loot and Spoils of War

-Valor Awards and Special Payments
+Valor Awards and Cash Bonuses

 Non-Monetary Compensation: Land Grants and Privileges